 We will need to change some folders permissions:

-By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Elgg.
+Next, we will need to log in to the MariaDB console and create a database for the Elgg.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Elgg installation:

 Create a new virtual host directive in Apache.
-For example, create a new Apache configuration file named ‘elgg.conf’ on your virtual server:
+For example, create a new Apache configuration file named ‘

 Add the following lines:

 Save and close the file.
-Restart the apache service for the changes to take effects:
+Restart the apache service for the changes to take effect:

-Elgg Social Networking Platform will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/install.php or http://server-ip/install.php and complete the required the steps to finish the installation.
+http://server-ip/install.php and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.